rrdaniels85/wdi-tictactoe-game/README.md

 # Star Wars Tic Tac Toe Project

-This project is a single page application that allows a user sign up, sign in, and then play a game of tic tac toe against an opponent.
+This project is a single page application that allows a user to sign up, sign in, and then play a game of tic tac toe against an opponent.
 It includes additional functionality such as signing out, changing the user's password, creating a new game, and seeing the number of wins that a player has achieved.

 Challenge a partner to a fun game of Tic Tac Toe!